kjy112/TempestAlert/README.md

 ## Usage

-Setup a Cron job that runs every 5 mins on poetempest.php:
+Setup a Cron job that runs every 5 mins, or however often you want to check the tempest, on poetempest.php:

 ```
 php /public_html/tempestAlert/poetempest.php